MFI interest rates

 - MFI interest rates on and volumes of deposits from euro area households and non-financial corporations

-- MFI interest rates on euro-denominated deposits from and loans to euro area residents
+- Statistics Bulletin: MFI Interest rates on euro-denominated deposits from and loans to euro area residents

 - All MFI interest rate time series